|Nutritional Guidelines (per serving)|

 |Dietary Fiber 4g||13%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These funnel cakes get flavor from the brown sugar and cinnamon added to the batter.
+These funnel cakes get their great flavor from the brown sugar and cinnamon added to the batter.

 These are wonderful with maple syrup or a caramel sauce, or add some fruit (skillet fried apples come to mind!) and a big scoop of vanilla ice cream or fresh sweetened whipped cream.

 In a deep saucepan, Dutch oven, or deep fryer, heat about 2 inches of oil to 375 F.